 DANGER: MAKE CERTAIN THE BARREL IS CLEAR OF ANY OBSTRUCTIONS BEFORE SHOOTING.
 Dirt, water, snow and other objects may inadvertently become lodged in the bore of the barrel.
 A small obstruction can cause a dangerous increase in pressure and may damage your firearm and cause injury or death.
-Refer to the field cleaning section of this manual if you discover any obstructions in the barrel for instructions on how to remove it.
+Refer to the field cleaning section of this manual for instructions on how to remove any obstructions in the barrel.